dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 Aspartame was first made in 1965 and was approved by the FDA in 1981.
 In the decades since, there have been hundreds of studies.

-How should we best make use of all this information?
 Given so many studies, focusing on individual papers is a mistake.
 With enough <strike>monkeys pounding away at enough typewriters</strike> scientists pounding away at enough science, lots of weirdness is expected.

 The right strategy is to look at the entire pool of evidence.
 Some tiny number of people have the time and expertise to comb through the entire literature and synthesize everything.
-For the rest of us, the only sane attitude is to read other people who have done that synthesis.
+For the rest of us, the only sane thing is to read other people who have done that synthesis.

 ### The US Food and Drug Administration (FDA)